stanbaek/ece387/_sources/Labs/Lab10_CV.md

     python3 trainDetector.py --xml training/stop_annotations.xml --detector training/stop_detector.svm
     ```

     You may get a few errors pop up during execution based on your choice for bounding boxes.
 Make sure you address those errors before continuing.
-If everything runs correctly, you’ll see a visualization of the trained HOG filter.
+If everything runs correctly, you’ll see a visualization of the trained HOG filter as shown below.
 If you get an error, double-check your annotations and fix any issues.

+    ```{image} ./figures/Lab10_HOG_Visualization.png
+    :width: 250
+    :align: center
+    ```

 ---
 (CV:Detector)=